Caste system in India: Further development

 Assumptions about the caste system in Indian society, along with its nature, evolved during colonial rule.
 Corbridge concludes that British policies towards India's numerous princely sovereign states, as well as enumeration of the population into rigid categories during the 10-year census, particularly with the 1901 and 1911 census, contributed towards the hardening of caste identities.

 Social unrest during 1920s led to a change in this policy.
 From then on, the colonial administration began a policy of positive discrimination by reserving a certain percentage of government jobs for the lower castes.

-In the round table conference held on August 1932, upon the request of Ambedkar, the then Prime Minister of Britain, Ramsay MacDonald made a Communal Award which awarded a provision for separate representation for the Muslims, Sikhs, Christians, Anglo-Indians, Europeans and Dalits.
+In the round table conference held in August 1932, upon the request of Ambedkar, the then Prime Minister of Britain, Ramsay MacDonald made a Communal Award which awarded a provision for separate representation for the Muslims, Sikhs, Christians, Anglo-Indians, Europeans and Dalits.
 These depressed classes were assigned a number of seats to be filled by election from special constituencies in which voters belonging to the depressed classes only could vote.
 Gandhi went on a hunger strike against this provision claiming that such an arrangement would split the Hindu community into two groups.
 Years later, Ambedkar wrote that Gandhi's fast was a form of coercion.
-This agreement, which saw Gandhi end his fast and Ambedkar drop his demand for a separate electorate, was called the Poona Pact.
+This agreement, which saw Gandhi end his hunger strike and Ambedkar drop his demand for a separate electorate, was called the Poona Pact.

 After India achieved independence, the policy of caste-based reservation of jobs was formalised with lists of Scheduled Castes and Scheduled Tribes.